greeve/eportfolio/03_competency_a.md

 - You must include a minimum of one piece of evidence for each competency; however, submitting two or three pieces of evidence is preferred.
 The final decision rests with your e-Portfolio advisor whether more will be required.
 See Examples of Evidentiary Items for more specifics about evidence.
 Note: Your evidence should be in its own section either as attachments or URLS.

 - INFO 200

+All information professions follow a set of ethics and values that unndergird their peofessional practices.
+These moral principles